voxpupuli/puppet-cron/README.md

   * `cron::daily`         - wrapper for daily jobs
   * `cron::weekly`        - wrapper for weekly jobs
   * `cron::monthly`       - wrapper for monthly jobs

-Additionally there is the `cron` class which can be used to install the correct cron package.

 ## Installation